FACK1/Rock-paper-scissors/README.md

 # Rock-paper-scissors
-The rock paper scissors game in ReactJS , Allow user to choose one of ( Rock-paper-scissors ) to compare with computer chice   and see the game result (Win , lose , Drow ) .
+The Rock Paper Scissors game in ReactJS , Allow user to choose one of ( Rock-paper-scissors ) to compare with computer choice   and see the game result (Win , lose , Drow ) .

 # [Rock Paper Scissors website](https://rocks-papers-scissors.netlify.com/)